COR® and SECOR® Audits

 The ARC's responsibilities include reviewing and making recommendation to the NSNY Board regarding:

-- Sounding board for extenuating circumstances around issuing Temporary Letter of Certification (TLC) or COR de-certification, suspensions and/or extensions
+• Sounding board for extenuating circumstances around COR de-certification, suspensions and/or extensions

 Complaints/disputes must be provided in writing using the Application for Audit Complaint/Dispute Submission Form and cannot be submitted anonymously.
 Once the required documentation is received NSNY will schedule a special meeting of the ARC committee.